Darkness Falls from the Air: Principal characters

+Background

-Balchin's own first marriage broke up following a partner-swapping arrangement between the Balchins, the artist Michael Ayrton and the latter's partner Joan.
+Balchin's first marriage broke up following a partner-swapping arrangement between the Balchins, the artist Michael Ayrton and the latter's partner Joan.
 Elisabeth Balchin also had an affair with the composer Christian Darnton.
 Balchin divorced Elisabeth in 1951 and she married Ayrton a year later.
-In the novel, Balchin included an unflattering caricature of Darnton as the poet Stephen Ryle and his relationship with Marcia.
+In the novel, Balchin includes an unflattering caricature of Darnton as the poet Stephen Ryle.